 are generally assumed to be quite stable," said Katsuhiko Saido, a chemist at Nihon University, Chiba, Japan.

-and sun and other environmental conditions, giving rise to yet another source of global contamination that will continue into the future," said Saido.
+"We found that plastic in the ocean actually decomposes as it is exposed to the rain and sun and other environmental conditions, giving rise to yet another source of global contamination that will continue into the future," said Saido.

 Saido reported that the decomposing plastics release potentially toxic chemicals such as bisphenol A and PS oligomer, which can disrupt the functioning of hormones in animals.
 AP